KMA-Score/kma_score_serverless/README.md

 #### Before you deploy

 - If you want to use your custom domain, you need to have a certificate in ACM.
-- Prisma binary need to be generated before deploy.

 #### Deploy